 Ex 7.12 - The Green Party pays for a mailing supporting your candidacy to all of its members five days before your election.
 The cost of the mailing exceeds \$1,000.
-The Party must file a Form 497 (24-hour Contribution Report).
+The Party must file a Form 497 (24-hHour/10-Day Contribution Report).
 You are not required to disclose the mailing as a contribution.